Fevol/criticmarkup-parser/README.md

-# CodeMirror 6 language package template

-This is an example repository containing a minimal [CodeMirror](https://codemirror.net/6/) language support package.
-The idea is to clone it, rename it, and edit it to create support for a new language.
+# Criticmarkup lezer parser

+This is an attempt at creating a criticmarkup parser.
+It currently does not handle new lines.

+The character recognition for strings is taken from [here](https://github.com/lezer-parser/json/blob/fb6ce500ca64c3345eee09f8bd4566cf65ad0af0/src/json.grammar#L24-L26).

+## Instructions

 Things you'll need to do (see the [language support example](https://codemirror.net/6/examples/lang-package/) for a more detailed tutorial):